byu-oit-appdev/sans-server/README.md

 Each middleware created receives a response object and a request object.
 Middleware is the only way to access the request object.
 The request object has the following properties:

+- *_headers* - The headers as received.

 - *body* - The body of the request.
 This may be a string or a plain object.

 - *headers* - An object with the defined headers.
+The header casing is automatically converted to lowercase, for example `Content-Type` is converted to `content-type`.
+The headers as received can be found in the `_headers` property.

 - *id* - A string that uniquely identifies this request.